Gradient Estimates For $\Delta u + a(x)u\log u + b(x)u = 0$ and its Parabolic Counterpart Under Integral Ricci Curvature Bounds: Introduction

-defined on a complete Riemannian manifold $(M, g)$ and its corresponding parabolic equation since the existence problem of extremal functions for the Log-Sobolev functional was solved in the compact case by O. Rothaus \cite{Ro} 40 years ago.
-For example, Ma in \cite{Ma} studied the gradient estimates of the positive solutions to the following
+defined on a complete Riemannian manifold $(M, g)$ and its corresponding parabolic equation since the existence problem of extremal functions for the Log-Sobolev functional was solved in the compact case.
+For example, L. Ma in \cite{Ma} studied the gradient estimates of the positive solutions to the following

 where $(M, g)$ is a complete and $\dim(M)\geq 3$, and obtained some gradient bounds for the case $a<0$ is a constant.
 Yang \cite{Yang} considered the following

 where $a$ and $b$ are two real numbers, and improves the estimate of \cite{Ma} and extends it to the case $a>0$ and $M$ is of any dimension.
 Moreover, in \cite{Yang} and \cite{C-C*} they studied